Chris-McGonigle/conversion-compendium/README.md

 ![Output Currency Selecter](./assets/images/currency-output.png)

-This was a conscious decision based on a number of factors, the main one being in a real world application, users seeking currency conversion are looking for a specific conversion for a specific purpose, e.g. going on holidays.
+This was a conscious decision based on a number of factors, the main one being in a real world application, users seeking currency conversion are usually looking for a specific conversion for a specific purpose, e.g. going on holidays.
 Providing all of the conversion figures in this instance would be overkill, and make it a little bit more difficult for the user to to see the actual conversion they were after.

 The printed result confirms the input and output currency selected along with the actual figure.
 The user is then asked would they like to carry out another conversion or they can return to the main menu.